phackt/phackt.github.io/about.md

 <br/>
 **Who is the dude?**

-I was a web applications developper for several years and infosec fanatic before i was born.
+I was a web applications developper for several years and infosec fanatic before i was born and now working in this fascinating field.
 For the french dudes, may be HZV, Hackademy Mag & School, Zataz, NDH sounds familiar.

-I have now the chance to work in this challenging field.
 I'm also an open-source contributor and so on - check my [github](https://github.com/phackt)).
 And don't forget, there is a life beside your keyboard.

 ```
   _____        _             _ _